 Programming takes approximately nine months from the time the agreements are signed.
-The current estimated approximate one-time cost of the Clipper programming is \$70,000, and BART's one-time implementation costs are estimated to be approximately \$20,000.
-In the case of SFSU, these costs are to be covered by grant funding SFSU secured from the San Francisco County Transportation Authority as part of its Transportation Fund for Clean Air grant program.
-As an example, the SFSU project timeline to implementation is about 15 months, which includes program parameter development, student referendum development and voting, legal agreement finalization, BART Board approval, MTC Commission approval, Clipper programming, and Clipper card procurement.
+In 2017, the approximate one-time cost estimate of the Clipper programming was \$70,000, and BART's one-time implementation cost estimate was approximately \$20,000.
+In the case of SFSU, these costs were covered by grant funding SFSU secured from the San Francisco County Transportation Authority as part of its Transportation Fund for Clean Air grant program.
+As an example, the SFSU project timeline to implementation was about 15 months, which includes program parameter development, student referendum development and voting, legal agreement finalization, BART Board approval, MTC Commission approval, Clipper programming, and Clipper card procurement.

 To learn if your school could participate in the HEDP, please contact your school student association and/or school administration.
-For additional questions regarding the HEDP, please contact pherhol@bart.gov.
+For additional questions regarding the HEDP, please contact lraffet@bart.gov.